Hightray/LogikClock/README.md

 Workings:

-  Button (Pin 7) is used for changing the colors of the LEDs (predefined colors) Button (Pin 2) is used for setting the hours component of the clock.
+  * Button (Pin 7) is used for changing the colors of the LEDs (predefined colors)
+  * Button (Pin 2) is used for setting the hours component of the clock.
 Results are shown on the hours gauge in real time.
-  Button (Pin 4) is used for setting the minutes component of the clock.
+  * Button (Pin 4) is used for setting the minutes component of the clock.
 Results are shown on the minutes gauge in real time.
-  Pressing buttons (Pin 2 and Pin 4) at the same time will put the needles on the gauges in a parked position for unpluggin the device.
+  * Pressing buttons (Pin 2 and Pin 4) at the same time will put the needles on the gauges in a parked position for unpluggin the device.
 Although not required, I did not like the fact that when the power is removed, the needles on the gauges would slam down.
 This gently places the needles in the off position for 30 seconds.
 If the power is not removed from the device by then, normal clock functioning will resume.
+  * Seconds are not a settable value.

 Libraries:
   MD_DS3231 by majicDesigns - https://github.com/MagicDesigns/MD_DS3231